jborean93/pypsrp/README.md

 that is not supported (Basic auth) or isn't available on the host then either use HTTPS or disable encryption with `encryption="never"`.

-There are plans to add support for SSH as a transport but this still needs to be implemented.
+There are plans to add support for SSH as a connection but this still needs to be implemented.
+SSH will work on hosts that are running PowerShell Core but not the standard PowerShell.

-### Connection

-The connection object is used by each shell to issue commands to the remote host.
-Currently only `pypsrp.wsman.WSMan` is supported.
-These are the options when used to setup `WSMan`;

-* `transport`: The transport object to send the messages over
-* `max_envelope_size`: The maximum envelope size, in bytes, that can be sent to the server, default is `153600`
-* `operation_timeout`: The operation timeout, in seconds, of each WSMan operation, default is `20`

-There are plans to add support for an SSH connection object but this still needs to be implemented.

 ### Shell